 Space Systems Engineering

-Research interests lie in applications linked to human activities in space such as the design and control of various deployable space structures, water/liquid hydrogen rocket engines, evaluation of electric charge in space and design of wing-in-ground launch vehicles.
+Research interests lie in applications linked to human activities in space such as the design and control of various deployable space structures, water/liquid nitrogen rocket engines and evaluation of spacecraft charging.